alrzsdgh/COVID/COVID-MAH-CT/README.md

+`info.xlsx` contains demographic information about each slice in COVID-MAH-CT dataset.

 The COVID-MAH-CT dataset consists of chest CT images acquired from 133 patients who tested positive for COVID-19 in northern Iran between March 20, 2020, and March 13, 2022.
 The selection process deliberately considered four different waves of the COVID-19 epidemic in Iran, aiming to encompass the diverse patterns of pulmonary involvement observed during these periods.
 This approach enhances the dataset's training capabilities, contributing to more accurate diagnoses.